-We may become subject to litigation related to cigarette smoking and exposure to environmental tobacco smoke ("ETS"), which could severely impair our results of operations and liquidity.
+We may become subject to litigation related to cigarette smoking and exposure to environmental tobacco smoke, or ETS, which could severely impair our results of operations and liquidity.

-Although we are not currently subject to legal proceedings, we may become subject to litigation related to the sale of our BRAND A and BRAND B cigarettes.
+Although we are not currently subject to legal proceedings, we may become subject to litigation related to the sale of our RED SUN and MAGIC cigarettes and our BRAND A and BRAND B cigarettes.
 Legal proceedings covering a wide range of matters related to tobacco use are pending or threatened in various U.S. and foreign jurisdictions.
 Various types of claims are raised in these proceedings, including product liability, consumer protection, antitrust, tax, contraband shipments, patent infringement, employment matters, claims for contribution and claims of competitors and distributors.